-• A full Equality Assessment was completed around the Local Outbreak Management Plan, which outlined mitigating actions that would be taken.
+- A full Equality Assessment was completed around the Local Outbreak Management Plan, which outlined mitigating actions that would be taken. - Engagement work continues to take place within high-risk places, including targeted work in town centre neighbourhoods, ethnic minority communities and amongst the working age population.
+This includes regular liaison with local community organisations and targeted messaging in relation to the reduction of transmission risk and in support of the vaccination programme.
+The Council continues to work jointly with the Clinical Commissioning Group (CCG) to continue to promote the Evergreen programme for low uptake and high-risk groups to enable them to obtain their first or second vaccine dose.

-- Targeted engagement with communities to promote vaccination take up and dispel myths has included work in town centre neighbourhoods, ethnic minority communities and amongst the working age population.
-This includes regular liaison with local community organisations, targeted messaging, and joint working with the CCG to put on targeted vaccination sessions for low uptake and high-risk groups. - In addition to these aspects of the plan, a central focus of the better health and wellbeing theme will be work around health inequalities, which has implications for nearly all protected characteristic groups.
+• In addition to these aspects of the plan, a central focus of the better health and wellbeing theme has been work around health inequalities, which has implications for nearly all protected characteristic groups.
+As part of this, the JSNA update was shared with the Health and Wellbeing Board and has informed a refresh of the board's priorities and action plan.